 Homework assignment.
-There will be 1 homework assignment worth 26 points that is due by 11:59pm on the due date.
+There will be 1 homework assignment worth 14 points that is due by 11:59pm on the due date.

 There are no extra-credit assignments or make-up quizzes, so set a reminder for each quiz.
+The class does not have a final exam.
 If a class is unavoidably missed because of circumstances outside of a student's control, then the student should contact the instructor within 24 hours of the missed class to obtain instructions for a makeup written report similar to the homework assignment but based on the missed class material.

-Final grades will be based on attendance and participation in each class, the 7 quizzes, and the homework assignment.
-The final grade earned for the course will be based on the total points possible, which is 9x10 + 7x12 + 26 = 200 points total.
-The grade scale is lenient such that missing 1 class and its quiz without doing a makeup assignment means a loss of 22 points, but that is still an A-.
+Final grades will be based on attendance and participation in each class, the 8 quizzes, and the homework assignment.
+The final grade earned for the course will be based on the total points possible, which is: $(10 \times 9 \text{ pts}) + (8 \times 12 \text{ pts}) + (1 \times 14 \text{ pts}) = 200 \text{ points total}$

+The grade scale is a little lenient such that missing 1 class and its quiz without doing a makeup assignment means a loss of 21 points, but that is still an A-.